Kaikai8888/expense-tracker-api/README.md

 ## UX Features

 * confirm before deleting expense record
+* show error message when no results found
 * hover over the category icon to see category name on tooltips

 ## Prerequisite